cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 * Create a new column Average Donation that uses a formula to uncover how much each backer for the project paid on average.
 * Create two new columns, Category andSub-Category, which use formulas to split the Category and Sub-Category column into two parts.

-**Stacked Bar Graph - Number of campaigns vs. parent-category with drop down menu for each country**
+**Stacked Bar Graph** - Number of Campaign's State vss Parent-Category with Drop Down Menu to select results for each Country
 * Insert pivot tab in another tab.
 * Field List will be populated and drag the following:
   * state into the columns section